zehua0417/checkmate.nvim/README.md

 - [x] **Archiving** - manually or automatically move completed items to the bottom of the document. _Added v0.7.0_ (experimental)

-- [ ] Smart toggling - toggle all children checked if a parent todo is checked.
-Toggle a parent checked if the last unchecked child is checked.
+- [x] Smart toggling - toggle all children checked if a parent todo is checked.
+Toggle a parent checked if the last unchecked child is checked. _Added v0.7.0_

 - [ ] Sorting API - user can register custom sorting functions and keymap them so that sibling todo items can be reordered quickly. e.g. `function(todo_a, todo_b)` should return an integer, and where todo_a/todo_b is a table containing data such as checked state and metadata tag/values

+- [ ] Distinguish todo siblings - highlighting feature that applies slightly different colors to siblings to better differentiate them

 # Contributing